Tax-Efficient Planning Strategies for Nurse Practitioners (PART 1)

 About 68% of people turning 65 will need some form of Long-Term Care during their lifetime.5

 We all know that the cost of healthcare is rising.
-By contributing and investing HSA funds, you can create a nest egg dedicated to paying for medical expenses in retirement.
+By funding an HSA, you can create a nest egg dedicated to paying for medical expenses in retirement.

-📌PRO TIP - Be sure to deduct your contributions when you file your taxes if they are not being payroll-deducted.
+đź“ŚPRO TIP - Be sure to deduct your contributions when you file your taxes if they are not payroll-deducted.

 3 - Explore Tax-Focused Gifting

 Smart moves can help you manage your taxable income and taxable estate.
-For instance, if you’re making a charitable gift, giving appreciated securities that you have held for at least a year is one choice to consider.
-In addition to a potential tax deduction for the fair market value of the asset in the year of the donation, the charity may be able to sell the stock later without triggering capital gains.
+For instance, if you’re making a charitable gift, giving appreciated securities you have held for at least a year is one choice to consider.
+In addition to a potential tax deduction for the asset's fair market value in the year of the donation, the charity may be able to sell the stock later without triggering capital gains.

-This discussion of tax-focused giving is for informational purposes only and is not a replacement for real-life advice, so make sure to consult your financial, tax, and legal professionals before modifying your gifting strategy.
+This discussion of tax-focused giving is for informational purposes only and is not a replacement for real-life advice.
+Please consult your financial, tax, and legal professionals before you modify your gifting strategy.

-The annual gift tax exclusion gives you a way to remove assets from your taxable estate.
-You may give up to $16,000 ($32,000 if you are married) to as many individuals as you wish without paying federal gift tax, so long as your total gifts keep you within the lifetime estate and gift tax exemption of $12.06 million for 2022.6 Managing through the annual gift tax exclusion can involve a complex set of tax rules and regulations.
-Before adjusting your strategy, consider working with a professional who is familiar with the rules and regulations.
+The annual gift tax exclusion allows you to remove assets from your taxable estate.
+You may give up to $17,000 ($34,000 if you are married) to as many individuals as you wish without paying federal gift tax, so long as your total gifts keep you within the lifetime estate and gift tax exemption of $12.92 million for 2023.6 Managing through the annual gift tax exclusion can involve a complex set of tax rules and regulations.
+Before adjusting your strategy, consider working with a professional familiar with the rules and regulations.

 4 - Consider Tax-Loss Harvesting

-Tax-loss harvesting refers to the practice of taking capital losses (you sell securities worth less than what you first paid for them) to help offset the capital gains you may have recognized.
-Keep in mind that the return and principal value of securities will fluctuate as market conditions change and past performance is no guarantee of future returns.
-While this doesn’t get rid of your losses, it can be an approach to manage your tax liability.
+Tax-loss harvesting refers to taking capital losses (you sell securities worth less than what you first paid for them) to help offset the capital gains you may have realized.
+Remember that securities' return and principal value will fluctuate as market conditions change, and past performance does not guarantee future returns.
+While this doesn’t eliminate your losses, it can be an approach to managing your tax liability.

-Up to $3,000 of capital losses in excess of capital gains can be deducted annually, and any remaining capital losses above that can be carried forward to, potentially, offset capital gains next year.7 But remember, tax rules are constantly changing, and there is no guarantee that the treatment of capital gains and losses will remain the same in the coming years.
+Up to $3,000 of capital losses in excess of capital gains can be deducted annually.
+Any remaining capital losses above that can be carried forward to potentially offset capital gains next year.7 But remember, tax rules are constantly changing, and there is no guarantee that the treatment of capital gains and losses will remain the same in the coming years.

-By taking losses this year and carrying over the excess losses into the next, you can potentially offset some (or maybe all) of your capital gains next year.
-Before moving ahead with a trade, it’s important to understand the role each investment plays in your portfolio.
+By taking losses this year and carrying over the excess losses into the next, you can offset some (or all) of your capital gains next year.
+However, before moving ahead with a trade, it’s important to understand the role each investment plays in your portfolio.

 If you’re looking into this strategy, familiarize yourself with the IRS’s “wash-sale rule.”
 This rule indicates that investors can’t claim a loss on a security if you buy the same or a “substantially identical” security within 30 days before or after the sale.7